goulu/Goulib/README.rst

 Requirements
 ------------

-Goulib uses lazy requirements.
+goulib uses lazy requirements.
-Many modules and functions do not require any other packages, packages listed in requirements.txt are needed only by some Goulib classes or functions
+Many modules and functions do not require any other packages, packages listed in requirements.txt are needed only by some goulib classes or functions